Frequently asked questions

 Who are the mentors?

 Mentors include PhD candidates, researchers, postdoctoral scholars, and subject specialists.
 All are selected for academic background, communication ability, and suitability for working with high school students.
-Mentors are matched to students by field of interest — not by availability.
+Mentors are matched to students by field of interest, not by availability.

 How is mentor matching done?

-Mentor matching happens after the consultation, once we understand the student's specific academic interests and research direction.
+Mentor matching happens after the interview, once we understand the student's specific academic interests and research direction.
 We identify mentors whose research background overlaps with the student's interest.
 If a student's project evolves in a different direction, we can discuss a re-match.

 Can we meet the mentor before committing?